mimecuvalo/helloworld/docs/readme.md

     - have hidden content
     - change section/album/thumb/hidden/template/thumb in content editor
     - be able to delete from within content editor
+- friendica, other webfinger/host-meta tech
+  - check out oexchange (see friendica)
+  - check out amcd (see friendica)
+  - why does friendica have salmon magic-key at top level host-meta file?

 ### p2 (ideas)